The Liberator (miniseries): Production

-Announced in November 2018, the miniseries's production would be handled by A&E Studios and Unique Features with animation services by Atlanta-based studio School of Humans.
+Announced in November 2018, the miniseries's production was handled by A&E Studios and Unique Features with animation services by Atlanta-based studio School of Humans.
 In January 2019, Bradley James was cast in the leading role of Felix Sparks and Martin Sensmeier was cast as Samuel Coldfoot.

+Filmed primarily in Poland, some additional scenes were filmed in Atlanta.

-Later, the animation team behind the series launched Trioscope Studios, with the show as its first series in production.
-On November 9, Brandon Barr, chief content officer at Trioscope Studios, was interviewed.
-He stated that the project was "particularly challenging" and a lot of work, while arguing that anime opened the door for other visual techniques and styles.
-He also hoped that the company could be part of "bringing nuanced emotional drama to that broader adult animation push."
+The animation team behind the series launched Trioscope Studios, with the show as its first series in production.
+The miniseries was the first to use Trioscope Enhanced Hybrid Animation, a technique that blends live-action actors with CGI, similar to Rotoscoping technology.
+In a November 2020 interview, Trioscope chief content officer Brandon Barr stated that the project had been "particularly challenging", while arguing that anime opened the door for other visual techniques and styles.

-The miniseries was the first to use Trioscope Enhanced Hybrid Animation, a technique that blends live-action actors with CGI.
-According to its developers, L.C.
-Crowley and Grzegorz Jonkajtys, the technique gives off “unprecedented level of emotion and fidelity to the animated drama experience.”

 Release

 The limited series was released on Veterans Day, November 11, 2020.

 Reception

-On Rotten Tomatoes, the miniseries holds an approval rating of 64% based on 11 reviews, with an average rating of 7.15/10.
-The website's critics consensus reads, "The Liberator eccentric animation gives it some creative gloss, but clichéd storytelling and stock characters keep this World War II tale from being wholly salute-worthy."
-On Metacritic, it has a weighted average score of 59 out of 100 based on 7 reviews, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the miniseries a score of 59 out of 100, based on 7 critics, indicating "mixed or average reviews".

 Reviewing the miniseries for Rolling Stone, Alan Sepinwall gave it 3.5 out of 5 stars and said, "The Liberator more often than not is an effective reminder about why pop culture keeps revisiting World War II material again and again."
 On contrast, Daniel Fienberg of The Hollywood Reporter called the show a series which is "very watchable" but is infuriating due to its "inconsistent focus and narrative choices" even though his interest never wavered due to the interesting and "eye-popping" animation.
 Fienberg concluded that people should check out the show for the animation, for a commemoration of Veterans Days but to be prepared for frustration over "how much more complicated, and how much richer" the actual history is and how the show could have been better.